micropython/micropython/docs/reference/speed_python.rst

   using this pointer.
 * If the argument is a Python object and the cast is ``int`` or ``uint``, then the Python object must be of integral type and the value of that integral object is returned.
+* The argument to a bool cast must be integral type (boolean or integer); when used as a return type the viper function will return True or False objects.
 * If the argument is a Python object and the cast is ``ptr``, ``ptr``, ``ptr16`` or ``ptr32``, then the Python object must either have the buffer protocol with read-write capabilities (in which case a pointer to the start of the buffer is returned) or it must be of integral